JeffM2501/raylibExtras/README.md

 This is a pure C library that can be build static or dynamic (DLL).
 It contains the following components.

 #### FPCamera
-A first person view camera system
+A first person view camera system.
+Breaking changes from 3.5.
+BeginModeFP3DTexture has been removed, BeginModeFP3D now works for both the screeen and render textures.

 #### TPOrbitCamera
 A third person view camera system that orbits a target point based on mouse input